 Two people soar over the trees on the Catamount ZipLine

 Marvel at surrounding trees while moving past them via a zipline or an adventure course.
 Catamount Mountain Resort (pictured) in Hillsdale has an Aerial Adventure Park, featuring a network of nine trails with 150-plus challenge elements connected by cable, wood, and rope.
 Their Catamount Zip Tour touts itself as the longest zipline in the U.S. at 5,523 feet long with speeds of 55+ mph.
-The Bronx Zoo Treetop Adventure includes a 400-foot-long zipline high across the Bronx River and back, with a bird’s-eye of the water and a hardwood forest.
+Adirondack Extreme Adventure Course offers a range of experiences for those seeking any level of adventure, from a “low rider” zipline tour and kids obstacle courses, to extreme courses for adrenaline seekers, featuring an aerial skateboard, up-hill zipline, and leap of faith.
 In Ellicottville, Holiday Valley Sky High Aerial Adventure Park contains a series of platforms, obstacles, bridges, and ziplines with 13 courses of varying difficulty levels.
-A chairlift ride to Spruce Lake runs Saturdays and Sundays through October 29.
+A chairlift ride to Spruce Lake runs Saturdays and Sundays through October 27.
 The Holiday Valley Climbing Forest has nine trees outfitted with color-coded climbing holds from very easy to very challenging.
-A kids’ area with two trees is where the youngest climbers can go about six feet up and back down (open until October 30).
+A kids’ area with two trees is where the youngest climbers can go about six feet up and back down (open until October 27).

 Farmers’ Markets